 It was carved by Mr Herbert Read of Exeter and erected in 1929.
-It was paid for by the Churchwarden, Mr H. C. Bishoff in memory of his wife.
+It was paid for by the Churchwarden, Mr Hugh C. Bischoff in memory of his wife.
 On the back of the beam are the initials "LGB", a dedication to Lillian Grace Bischoff (1880 - 1929).
 Also the Latin inscription "Sic Deus dilexit mundum" which means "God so loved the world", a quotation from John chapter 3 verse 16.

-The photograph is of the Rood Beam in 1929 prior to installation.
+The photograph above is of the Rood Beam in 1929 prior to installation.
+The one below is a close up from today.